psiphi75/web-remote-control/README.md

 ## Known Issues and To-Do items

 Below are known issues, feel free to fix them.

-- Out of order packets are not handled, we should only use the most recent command packet.
+- Allow only one controller per channel.
+- Create listener device that can't remote control the device.
+Would need to create a private and public channel.
+- Proxy default of UDP, fallback to TCP.
-- Integrate the static fileserver (WebServer.js) with the proxy.
+- **Done**: Integrate the static fileserver (WebServer.js) with the proxy.
 This simplifies the creation of the whole web-remote-control functionality.
+- **Done**: Out of order packets are not handled, we should only use the most recent command packet.
 - **Done**: Add the creation of "web-remote-control.js" to the install (need to run build.sh) and include browserify as a global.
 - **Done**: The web component needs creating and documented.
 - **Done** (for UDP): Compression currently does not work.
 Because the packet length is so short (can be less than 50 bytes) standard compression algorithms don't work, in-fact the make the data payload bigger.  [smaz](https://www.npmjs.com/package/smaz) is a neat library that accommodates this and can compress short strings.